monopole/mdrip/README.md

 reported as the block name for logging.
 But like any label it can be used for selection too.

+Beware that extracted scripts can do anything that the user can do.
 There's no notion of encapsulation or automatic cleanup.
-Extracted scripts can do anything that the user can do.
+Blocks to do clean can be added to the markdown.

 ## Build